 There were a handful of folks I would come across while tuned to MSNBC with which I felt particularly connected.
 At times it felt as though they’d received the Cliffs Notes version of my inner dialogue.

 Dr. Jason Johnson was one such folk.

 For weeks I found myself snarling at my television set.
 Why was nobody talking about the election theft in progress?
-Thankfully, there came a day when Dr. Johnson calling out the sabotage of the United States Postal Service, the voter suppression tactics, and the militia grooming for what it all added up to.
+Thankfully, there came a day when Dr. Johnson began calling out the sabotage of the United States Postal Service, the voter suppression tactics, and the militia grooming for what it all added up to.
 Henceforth, every time he would appear, I got to feel as if at least one person coming into my living room was seeing what I saw.

 So where did it go wrong with Jason?
-Y’all remember that week last year some bullsh$t poll came effectively claiming “white folks change mind on Black Lives Matter?”
+Y’all remember that week last year some bullsh$t poll came out effectively claiming “white folks change mind on Black Lives Matter?”